omardhrog/GWAASB-Wheat/README.md

 This repository is intentionally restricted to **grain yield (`GY`)**.

-- No real phenotypic or genomic datasets are included.
-- The analysis imports only `ENV`, `GEN`, `REP`, and `GY`.
-- Raw inputs and generated results are excluded by `.gitignore`.

 ## Required input files

 Place these files beside the R script, or edit `POP_FILES`: